BestTimesToVisit.com Logo

 Kuwait Public Transportation Company (KPTC) Buses

-Cost:Fares typically range from 0.25 KWD to 1 KWD depending on the route distance.
+Cost:Fares typically range from 0.25 KWD to 0.50 KWD per ride, depending on the route.

 Taxis (Metered and Negotiated)

-Uber and Careem are very popular and reliable in Kuwait, offering a seamless experience for booking rides.
-They are often the most convenient and transparent option, especially for tourists unfamiliar with local taxi practices.
+These apps are incredibly popular and reliable in Kuwait, offering a seamless experience for booking rides.
+They provide a good balance of convenience, price, and safety, especially for travelers unfamiliar with the local taxi scene.

-Renting a car provides the most flexibility, especially if you plan to explore beyond Kuwait City or visit multiple attractions in a day.
-Major international and local rental agencies are available at the airport and in the city.
+Renting a car offers the most flexibility, especially if you plan to explore areas outside Kuwait City or want to visit multiple attractions in a day.
+Major international and local rental companies operate at the airport and in the city.

-Cost:Daily rates can range from 8 KWD to 20 KWD for an economy car, plus insurance and fuel.
+Cost:Daily rental rates can range from 8 KWD to 20 KWD for a standard sedan, excluding insurance and fuel.
+Factor in fuel costs, which are relatively low.

-For a more comfortable and personalized experience, hiring a private driver for a day or for specific excursions is an option.
-This is ideal for business travelers or those seeking a stress-free way to see the sights.
+For a more comfortable and luxurious experience, or for specific events, hiring a private car with a driver is an option.
+This is often used for airport transfers, business meetings, or special occasions.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.